 Another reason behind their cannibalistic instinct is due to self-regulation.
 Large populations mean less food to go around.
 Eliminating members of the intrusion means fewer mouths to feed, resulting in more food for everyone else.
 Usually, this occurs with the females consuming eggs and nymphs when food is scarce.

 German cockroach nymphs can sometimes avoid being cannibalized by foraging for food during the day.
 Adult cockroaches usually operate during the night.
 These nymphs have also developed a pheromone that repels adult cockroaches.

 Cockroaches are not the only creatures that practice cannibalism.
 Various species of spiders, beetles and even fish have been show to feed on their own species.
 In fact, there are some types of amphibians that practice cannibalism.

 It has also been reported that female American cockroaches turn to cannibalism when mating.
 Just like black widow spiders, female American cockroaches can consume their male partner during copulation.

 It is important to note that their cannibalistic traits are purely a survival mechanism.
 It allows cockroaches to continue existing when there is little to no food available.

 Worried about cockroaches?
-Contact us to set up a free inspection with a licensed Technician in your local area.
+Contact us to set up a free inspection with a licensed pest specialist in your local area.